 Mean score of companies in the Pharmaceutical Preparation Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Amgen reported total carbon emissions of approximately 1,538,000,000 kg CO2e, comprising 153,000,000 kg CO2e from Scope 1, 12,000,000 kg CO2e from Scope 2, and a significant 1,384,000,000 kg CO2e from Scope 3 emissions.
-The company has set ambitious targets to reduce its carbon footprint, aiming for a 55% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2027, using 2019 as the baseline year.
-This commitment includes achieving 100% renewable electricity sourcing across its operations by 2027, which is expected to result in a reduction of about 50% in operational carbon emissions.
-As of 2023, Amgen has achieved 54% of its targeted reductions for Scope 1 and 2 emissions.
-The company is also focused on ensuring that 73% of its suppliers, by spend, will have science-based targets by 2027.
-These initiatives align with the Science Based Targets initiative (SBTi) and reflect Amgen's commitment to sustainability and climate action within the pharmaceutical and biotechnology sector.
+In 2024, Amgen reported total carbon emissions of approximately 1,700,500,000 kg CO2e, with significant contributions from Scope 1 emissions at about 147,000,000 kg CO2e, Scope 2 emissions at approximately 14,000,000 kg CO2e, and a substantial Scope 3 total of about 1,705,000,000 kg CO2e, primarily from upstream transportation and distribution.
+Amgen has set ambitious climate commitments, aiming for a 55% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2027, using 2019 as a baseline.
+The company also plans to achieve 100% renewable electricity sourcing across its operations by 2027, which is expected to result in a reduction of about 50% in carbon emissions from operations.
+As of 2023, Amgen achieved 54% of its targeted reductions for Scope 1 and 2 emissions.
+Additionally, Amgen is committed to ensuring that 73% of its suppliers, by spend, covering upstream purchased goods and services and capital goods, will have science-based targets by 2027.
+The company aims for carbon neutrality in its owned and operated facilities and operations by 2027, encompassing both Scope 1 and Scope 2 emissions.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Amgen's commitment to addressing climate change within the pharmaceutical and biotechnology sector.

 Access structured emissions data, company-specific emission factors, and source documents